Juggern4ut/cyberSecurityProjectMeier/README.md

 ### Description of the flaw

 This example social media platform also allows users to send messages to each other.
 Since the content of the messages are not validated, a malicious user might try an attack by using cross site scripting to gain access to cookies from the recieving user.
+To verify this problem, we can log in as any user and go to the chat view with any of his/her friends.
+If we now send a message containing a `<script>`-tag and send it, it will be executed when the recieving user opens the chat page.

 ### How to fix it

 To prevent XSS we have to ensure that no script tags can be sent using the chat.
 This can be done by parsing out the `<script>` tags from any user input.
-FOr an even better solution we can use BeautifulSoup to parse out all the tags and be left with only text between the html-tags.
+For an even better solution we can use BeautifulSoup to parse out all the tags and be left with only text between the html-tags.

 ## FLAW 3: